unicode-org/conformance/README.md

    files are checked for correct structure.

-2. Before test execution, the schema files themselves are checked for correct schema structure..
+2. Before test execution, the schema files themselves are checked for correct schema structure.

-3. After test executors are run, all resuulting test output files are checked for correct structure.
+3. After test executors are run, all resulting test output files are checked for correct structure.

 Top level directory `schema` contains the following:

 * One subdirectory for each component such as "collation".
-This contains schema.json files for generated tests, expected results, and test output structure.
+This contains schema .json files for generated tests, expected results, and test output structure.

 * Python routines for checking these types of data.